Troubleshooting NIC Teaming

 Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

-Some embedded hardware, however, does not correctly implement the address resolution protocols, and also might not explicitly resolve an IP address to a MAC address using ARP or NDP.
-A storage area network (SAN) controller is an example of a device that might perform in this manner.
-Non-conforming devices copy the source MAC address that is contained in a received packet and use that as the destination MAC address in the corresponding outgoing packets, resulting in packets being sent to the wrong destination MAC address.
+Some embedded hardware does not correctly implement the address resolution protocols, and also might not explicitly resolve an IP address to a MAC address using ARP or NDP.
+For example, a storage area network (SAN) controller might perform in this manner.
+Non-conforming devices copy the source MAC address from a received packet and then use it as the destination MAC address in the corresponding outgoing packets, resulting in packets being sent to the wrong destination MAC address.
 Because of this, the packets are dropped by the Hyper-V Virtual Switch because they don't match any known destination.

 Disable-NetAdapter * Enable-NetAdapter *